 - Different fruit and vegetables contain different vitamins and minerals so try and provide plenty of variety from this food group

-- Fruit juice can only count as one portion of fruit however much you drink throughout the day, it should be kept for mealtimes only and for this age group served as 1 part fresh juice to 10 parts water
+- Fruit juice can only count as one portion of fruit however much you drink throughout the day, it should be kept for mealtimes only and for this age group served as half pure juice/half water.

 Dairy and alternatives